Skip to content

 The Commonwealth Club, well respected as a center for public discourse and debate, needed a new headquarters—the adaptive reuse of the club’s existing building accommodates an auditorium with 299 seats; a 135–person multipurpose room; a library lounge; prefunction reception space; roof garden; and publicly accessible roof terrace.

-Adaptive reuse of a San Francisco institution
+A San Francisco institution

 • Location